Water you doing: An intro to water for coffee

 There are two classes of minerals to consider - general hardness (GH) and buffer (KH), which is chemistry we won’t touch on here.

-You’ll need what’s effectively a drug dealer’s scale that goes down to 0.001g.
+You’ll need what’s basically a drug dealer’s scale that goes down to 0.001g.
 Here’s a link to one.
 Expect to pay around $15, and ideally it comes with a dosing tray.

 Step 3: Starting recipes